 At our Milongas you’ll get the very best traditional Tango, Vals and Milonga, played in tandas with cortinas.

-Everyone enjoys the considerate floorcraft and traditional ‘Codigos’ (codes).
+Everyone enjoys the excellent music, considerate floorcraft and traditional ‘Codigos’ (codes).

 Old Windsor Memorial Hall

 - Really easy to find

 - New, sprung, maple dance floor

 - Just 10 minutes away from Eton